-The following instructions are designed to help your child recover from their myringotomy and tympanostomy tube placement as easily as possible.
-Taking care of your child can prevent complications.
+The following instructions are designed to help you recover from your myringotomy and tympanostomy tube placement as easily as possible.
+Taking care of your self can prevent complications.
 It is very important that you read these instructions and follow them carefully.
 We will be happy to answer any questions.
-If your child is having an adenoidectomy and/or a tonsillectomy in conjunction with their ear surgery, please refer to the appropriate additional information as well.